 Kathy: Using their body as their power.

 Jim: And then self smart.
 How about self smart?

 Kathy: Self-smart kids crave quiet and peace and do a lot of thinking alone.
 They become very opinionated, because they’ve thought deeply about things.
 So…

 Jim: Deeper than anybody else.

-Kathy: Egotistical, the lack of teachability, pride in their thoughts.
-Now pride can enter into all of these, but for the self-smart mind, it is often that they don’t share.
+Kathy: Egotistical.
+The lack of teachability, pride in their thoughts.
+Now all of us – pride can enter into all of these, but for the self smart mind, it is often that they don’t share.
 Their opinions matter and they can become bossy and argumentative in that regard, especially if they’re also logic and word smart.

-Jim: And people smart, you have that one.
+Jim: Right.
+And, uh, people smart.
+You have that one.
 People smart’s interesting.
-What is that?
+What – what is that?

 Jim: Without a word.

 Kathy: Without a word, so we walk toward a dad to ask for a favor and you have “No” written all over your body and so, we turn around.

 Kathy: And then the dad is like, “Can I help you?”
 And the kid is like, “No, ‘cause I want you to say ‘yes’ and you’re going to say ‘no.’” So, we have a strength to observe and respond appropriately, but that also means we have the ability to manipulate you and or to motivate.
 So, the strength would be to motivate and to see you sad and to love on you or to see you frazzled and take advantage of that by knowing that you’re weak.
 And so, we’d get you to do something that otherwise you wouldn’t have done.
 And so, that’s a negative use of that people smart ability.